dariusviciulis/elasticsearch-arrayformat/README.md

 # License

-Elasticsearch Support Plugin
+Elasticsearch Arrayformat Plugin

-Copyright (C) 2013 Jörg Prante
+Copyright (C) 2014 Jörg Prante

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.